- When, as a Relying Party, you visit a web site secured with HTTPS that uses a certificate from Let’s Encrypt,

 You may have the option to provide contact information, such as your email address, for account service and recovery purposes.
 Your contact information will not be made public, and it will only be shared per “Law Enforcement and Extenuating Circumstances,” below.
 By providing your email address, you are consenting to receive service-related emails from us.
 You may unsubscribe from service-related emails at any time by clicking the “unsubscribe” link at the bottom of our emails or by contacting us at firstname.lastname@example.org.
 We will not use your contact information for marketing or promotional purposes.

 When you are a Visitor browsing the Let’s Encrypt web site, you have the option to make a donation.
-Donations are processed by our trusted payment partners including DonorBox, Stripe, Shopify, and PayPal, depending on the payment method selected.
+Donations are processed by our trusted payment partners including DonorBox, Stripe, Shopify, SendOwl, PayPal, The Giving Block, and Gemini depending on the payment method selected, and stored in ISRG’s Salesforce database.
 We collect your name and email address when you donate.
 We will not use your email address to contact you without your consent unless we feel it’s necessary to resolve an issue related to a particular donation.
-Your interactions with DonorBox, Stripe, and PayPal are governed by their respective privacy policies.
+Your interactions with DonorBox, Stripe, PayPal, Shopify, The Giving Block, Gemini, SendOwl, SHIPHERO, Salesforce, and Sage Intacct are governed by their respective privacy policies.
 We do not collect or retain any credit card or bank information related to donations.
-If we collect a physical address, we will only retain your physical address information for as long as is reasonably necessary to make the shipment that you requested.
+Our shipping fulfillment partners are Shopify, SendOwl, and SHIPHERO.

 We Do Not Sell Your Data or Information